dnjackson/eos/content/drafts/concept-architecture.md

 - **Global CSS**.
 The frontend components use a standardized set of CSS styles to make it easy to achieve a uniform appearance, and to change it.
 - **Default syncs**.
 By default, each action of a backend concept has an associated sync that simply wraps the action in a route.
 The frontend components don’t call the concept actions directly, but instead call the syncs.
 [Should these syncs be plain function calls instead of routes, so that the BFF components encapsulate all HTTP-related functionality?]
 - **Overriding syncs**.
 When more application-specific behavior is needed, the default syncs can be replaced by specialized syncs, for example, adding authentication actions.
+- **Predefined schema objects**.
+For standard things (like books, movies, mailing addresses), we can use schemas/formats as defined in schema.org.
+These will often be passed as parameters to polymorphic concepts.
+For example, Catalog concept that lets you find items based on several metadata fields could be instantiated with the book schema.

 # Examples